-This Compensation Discussion and Analysis discusses the material components of our compensation program for: Lawrence I. Sills, our Chairman and Chief Executive Officer; John P. Gethin, our Chief Operating Officer; Eric Sills, our President; James J. Burke, our Vice President Finance and Chief Financial Officer; Dale Burks, our Vice President Global Sales and Marketing; and Carmine J. Broccole, our Vice President General Counsel and Secretary, whom we collectively refer to as our named executive officers.
+In this section of our Proxy Statement, we discuss the material components of our compensation program for our "named executive officers."
+Under SEC rules, our named executive officers for fiscal year 2016 were: Lawrence I. Sills, Executive Chairman and former Chief Executive Officer; Eric P. Sills, Chief Executive Officer and President; James J. Burke, Executive Vice President Finance and Chief Financial Officer; Dale Burks, Executive Vice President and Chief Commercial Officer; and Carmine J. Broccole, Senior Vice President General Counsel and Secretary.

-The Compensation Discussion and Analysis also discusses: (a) our 2014 financial/business performance and our 2014 executive compensation actions; (b) the primary responsibilities of our Compensation and Management Development Committee (referred to as our Compensation Committee); (c) our executive compensation philosophy and the overall objectives of our executive compensation program; (d) the process followed by our Compensation Committee in arriving at specific compensation policies and decisions; (e) the various components of our compensation package and the reasons that we provide each component; (f) the factors considered by our Compensation Committee in arriving at its compensation decisions for 2014; and (g) some additional compensation-related topics.
+In this section of our Proxy Statement, we also discuss: (a) our financial and business performance for fiscal year 2016 and its impact on our decisions relating to executive compensation; (b) the primary responsibilities of our Compensation and Management Development Committee (referred to as our "Compensation Committee"); (c) our executive compensation philosophy and the overall objectives of our executive compensation program; (d) the process followed by our Compensation Committee in arriving at specific compensation policies and decisions; (e) the various components of our compensation package and the reasons that we provide each component; (f) the factors considered by our Compensation Committee in arriving at its compensation decisions for 2016; and (g) some additional compensation-related topics.

 The Compensation Committee is comprised exclusively of independent directors.
-In performing its duties, the Compensation Committee may, in its discretion, solicit the input of any of our executive officers (including our Chief Executive Officer), any of our other employees, or any independent consultant or advisor.
+In performing its duties, the Compensation Committee may, in its discretion, solicit the input of any of our executive officers (including our Executive Chairman and our Chief Executive Officer), any of our other employees, or any independent consultant or advisor.

-Summary of 2014 Financial and Business Performance
+Summary of 2016 Financial and Business Performance